 Over the centuries, the kings of Ladakh established a kingdom going from Kashmir to Tibet, guarded by forts and large monasteries.

 Ladakh was frequently attacked from the west by Muslim armies (16th century) and from the east by Tibetan armies (17th century).
 The kingdom revived under the Namgyal dynasty who extended the realm as far as Nepal and built a new capital at Leh.
-During the 19th century, Ladakh was invaded by the Dogra army from Jammu.
-Since then, Ladakh has been part of Jammu and Kashmir.
+During the 19th century, Ladakh was invaded by the Dogra army from Jammu and became part of the state of Jammu and Kashmir.

 Delhi-Leh flights operate daily.
 Flights are also available from Srinagar and Jammu (less frequent).